-- The Academy of the Future a comprehensive training programme focused on developing key competencies essential for success in the modern work environment.
-The latest edition, designed by an experienced team of experts, includes a series of webinars, workshops, and dedicated learning materials, enabling participants to expand their future-oriented skills.
-The programme emphasises both cognitive and technological competencies, balancing the development of creativity and adaptability with the ability to effectively utilise modern technologies, including artificial intelligence.
-It provides in-depth knowledge on AI applications as well as practical skills to ensure its efficient implementation.
-The third edition of the program is scheduled for the turn of 2024/2025.
-In the fourth guarter of 2024, five webinars were held as part of this project focused on topics related to artificial intelligence, quantum finance, cognitive resilience and agility, strategic prospecting, and working with a sense of purpose. - The #Al Ambassador Programme as part of the COPILOT pilot for M365 launched in Q3, we conducted a series of dedicated trainings for #Al Ambassadors, as well as other employees.
-In connection with the pilot, we established the Al Ambassador Program, which aims to engage employees in the process of adopting and developing Al skills, sharing knowledge and building a community focused on developing competence in the use of Al through the dissemination of a tool based on the use of artificial intelligence.
+The implementation of Al-driven solutions has enabled The Academy of the Future - a comprehensive training the automation of many banking operations.
+The programme focused on developing key competencies digitalisation of services, automation, and robotics also essential for success in the modern work environment. impact customer service functions, where chatbots The latest edition, designed by an experienced team of now provide quick and precise responses to customer experts, includes a series of webinars, workshops, and inquiries.
+The use of AI directly impacts job security for dedicated learning materials, enabling participants to expand their future-oriented skills.
+The programme employees in customer service departments, including emphasises both cognitive and technological those working in bank branches, business centres, competencies, balancing the development of creativity corporate banking centres, private banking outlets, and, most notably, call centres.
+These employees, and adaptability with the ability to effectively utilise especially those in physical outlets, are most at risk of job modern technologies, including artificial intelligence.
+It displacement due to digital transformation.
+This applies provides in-depth knowledge on AI applications as well to both employees with employment contracts and as practical skills to ensure its efficient implementation.
+The third edition of the program is scheduled for the those under civil law contracts.
+Many in this group have specialised skills gained through direct customer service turn of 2024/2025.
+In the fourth guarter of 2024, five experience, which may limit their opportunities in more webinars were held as part of this project focused on automated and digitised banking sectors. topics related to artificial intelligence, quantum finance, cognitive resilience and agility, strategic prospecting, To mitigate the negative impact on job stability that and working with a sense of purpose. may arise from the implementation of AI solutions, one The #AI Ambassador Programme - as part of the of the key objectives of the Bank's HR policy is to invest COPILOT pilot for M365 launched in Q3, we conducted in skills development, with a strong focus on future a series of dedicated trainings for #AI Ambassadors, as competencies.
+Key Initiatives for employees in 2024: well as other employees.
+In connection with the pilot, we established the AI Ambassador Program, which aims to engage employees in the process of adopting and developing AI skills, sharing knowledge and building a community focused on developing competence in the use of AI through the dissemination of a tool based on the use of artificial intelligence.
 The project is being implemented in collaboration with external partners, who will support the deployment, testing, and evaluation of Copilot's capabilities within the Bank.